 About that Middletown-Willimantic expressway...

 Building an expressway from Middletown eastward hasn't been spoken of seriously in quite some time.
-The state had been mulling over building a Meriden - Middletown expressway, but is now fighting a battle over four-laning Route 66 there instead.
+The state had been mulling over building a Meriden - Middletown expressway, but instead has widened Route 66 to four lanes undivided..

 Funding and Designation

-The remaining 7.3 miles are Howard-Cramer miles, named for a James Howard / William Cramer amendment to the 1968 Federal Aid Highway Act adding 200 miles to the system.
-In 1973, 500 more miles were added.
-It appears I-691 was partially added to the system in the mid-1970s and the Howard-Cramer miles added afterward.
+- Howard-Cramer miles, named for a James Howard / William Cramer amendment to the 1968 Federal Aid Highway Act adding 200 miles to the system: 6.69 miles

 I-691 intersects I-84 with a modern, sweeping semi-directional T interchange.
 Two ramps of the 3-level interchange fly above nearby Route 322, and there is no access there from I-691, except by turning around at the next interchange along I-84.
 One large truck stop on Route 322 offers good access to I-84, but no access to I-691, even though its ramps can obscure the Sun at the right time of day.
 To travel east and pick up I-691 further down, truck drivers must avoid low bridges on Route 322.

-The town of Southington is pushing for a half-diamond interchange at nearby Knotter Drive, to allow access to and from I-691 to the east.
+The town of Southington was pushing for a half-diamond interchange at nearby Knotter Drive, to allow access to and from I-691 to the east.
 In early 1998 the state seemed to agree with this, but in the summer decided that the ramps would be too close to other interchanges.
-Stay tuned.